 - Newfoundland, known as “The Rock”, offers the drama of its west coast (comparable to the Rockies in my opinion), the sea with the village of Trinity being one of the oldest communities in North America, and a rugged interior with dwarfed trees.

 - From Newfoundland you can take a ferry to the French islands of St. Pierre and Miquelon.

-- Throughout the east coast, known as the Maritime provinces (Newfoundland, Nova Scotia, Prince Edward Island and New Brunswick), there are lots of forests for fishing, hiking, and hunting.
+- Throughout the east coast, known as Atlantic Canada (Newfoundland and Labrador, Nova Scotia, Prince Edward Island, and New Brunswick), there are lots of forests for fishing, hiking, and hunting.

-- The coast lines of the Maritime provinces are stunning especially the Cabot Trail in Nova Scotia and the Bay of Fundy that borders on both Nova Scotia and New Brunswick.
+- The coastlines of the Maritime provinces (Nova Scotia, Prince Edward Island, and New Brunswick) are stunning, especially the Cabot Trail in Nova Scotia and the Bay of Fundy that borders on both Nova Scotia and New Brunswick.

 - Prince Edward Island has rolling hills, beautiful red earth, and farmland.
 Of course, it's also home to Anne of Green Gables.